AJedancov/twr/README.md

   ```shell
   docker build -t twr:jazzy .
   ```
-  To visualize GUI from Docker container we need add local user (docker) to host's X Server:
+  To visualize GUI from Docker container, you need add a local user (docker) to the host X Server:
   ```shell
   sudo xhost +local:docker
   ```